LAKE MALAWI: BEACHES & WHERE TO GO

 LAKE MALAWI HOTELS AND LODGES

 Are you looking for the best places to stay around Lake Malawi?
-There are a few good recommendations.
-The good Lake Malawi resorts are pricey but offer very good customer service to guests.
-They also show interest in sustainable tourism and take steps to operate their businesses responsibly (environmentally) and engage positively with local communities.
+Lake Malawi hotels and lodges come in a wide price range (both pricey and budget friendly).
+Most offer very good customer service to guests.
+I would recommend hotels and lodges in Malawi that show interest in sustainable tourism and take steps to operate their businesses responsibly (environmentally) and engage positively with local communities.

 There is a cluster of hotels in Mangochi, Monkeybay (especially the Cape Maclear area), and Salima.
 All other areas situated on the north of Lake Malawi have more lodges than bigger hotels, as well as good accommodations listed on AirBnB.